GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

 Outbound CAS is a traditional way to employ the protocol.
 Website or application (or, more likely, CAS client acting on behalf of them) redirects a user to a designated CAS server (in this case your Gluu CE instance) for authentication and authorization.
-CAS server authenticates the user, checks whether such application is allowed to use the service, then redirects user's browser back to the application/CAS client with a `service ticket`.
-The ticket is then validated by them by calling respective validate endpoint at CAS server via back-channel connection.
-Depending on protocol version and extenstion used, some attributes may also be sent in response to validation call.
+CAS server authenticates the user, checks whether such application is allowed to request his/her personal data, then redirects user's browser back to the application/CAS client with a `service ticket`.
+The ticket is then validated by them by calling respective validation endpoint at CAS server via back-channel connection.
+Depending on protocol version and server's policies, some attributes may also be sent in response to validation call.

 In contrary, inbound CAS is a way for Gluu server itself to delegate authentication to some remote CAS server in your organization's network.
 By doing so it allows you to leverage your existing infrastracture and broadens your authentication options.
 From a technical standpoint it's just another [custom authentication script](../authn-guide/customauthn/) which is already pre-packaged in your instance.
 You can find out more about how to configure it on [corresponding Github page](https://github.com/GluuFederation/oxAuth/tree/version_3.0.1/Server/integrations/cas2).

 ### Outbound CAS
 In Gluu CE 3.0 outbound CAS configuration is split into two different parts.
-First CAS support must be enabled in web UI.
+First, CAS support must be enabled in web UI.
-Then applications which should be allowed to use this CAS server must be added to service registry - this part is done from linux console (inside the container).
-After those mandatory steps are completed, you also may want to define a list of attributes which should be released in addition to user id which is sent by default.
+Then applications which should be allowed to use this CAS server must be added to service registry - this part is done from Linux console (inside the container).
+After those mandatory steps are completed, you also may want to define a list of attributes which should be released in addition to user id which is sent by default (also done via Linux console).

 #### Enabling CAS